rsoftone/fortran-training/README.md

 chmod u+x helper.sh
 ```
 * To change the code, use your editor to open C:\Users\"YOUR NAME"\fortran-training\docker\src\000-lu.f90
-* To compile and run, use the commands:
+* To compile and run, use (in the container) the commands:
 ```
 ./helper.sh 000-lu
 ```